It isn’t rude to ask for another person on the phone, but how you do so makes a difference.

 You Are Familiar

 When you have previously interacted with a business, asking for another person gets easier.
 You may be following up on your last conversation.
-You may have asked who to talk to and now you have those details.
+You may have asked who to talk to and now you have a further explanation.

 Still, you need to take the time to be polite and professional to the person answering the phone.